Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Nodal Gromov--Witten theory

-the moduli stack defined by Jun Li \cite{li2001stable, JunLi} of $G$-marked relative stable maps to $(X,D)$.
-The connected components $C_v$ of the domain curve of a $G$-marked relative stable map are indexed by the vertices $v \in V_G$, and the relative stable map restricted to $C_v$ is $\n(v)$-pointed, of genus $\g(v)$ and class $\beta(v)$.
+defined by Jun Li \cite{li2001stable, JunLi} of $G$-marked relative stable maps to $(X,D)$.
+The connected components $C_v$ of the domain curve of a $G$-marked relative stable map are indexed by the vertices $v \in V_G$.
+The relative stable map restricted to $C_v$ is of genus $\g(v)$ with $\n(v)$ marked points and class $\beta(v)$.
 In addition, the relative multiplicities along $D$ are prescribed by $\mu_G$.
-Let $[\oM_G(X,D)]^\virt$ be the virtual class given by relative Gromov--Witten theory \cite{li2001stable, JunLi}. \end{definition}
+We denote by $[\oM_G(X,D)]^\virt$ the virtual class defined by relative Gromov--Witten theory \cite{li2001stable, JunLi}.